 - Dr Tracey Sowerby (University of Oxford), Historian of the Tudor diplomatic world

-- Professor Hiram Morgan (University of Cork), expert on Tudor Ireland
+- Professor Hiram Morgan (University of Cork), an expert on Tudor Ireland

 - Professor Glenn Richardson (St Mary’s University London), prize-winning historian of the Tudor Court